 • Make the crumb topping.
 In a small bowl combine the 1 cup flour, 1/2 brown sugar, 1/4 cup granulated sugar, 1/4 -1/2 tsp cinnamon, and 1/4 tsp salt.

 • Use a pastry cutter to cut in the ½ cup butter or pinch the butter into the mixture with your fingers gently until small clumps are formed no larger than the size of a pea.
-Place in the fridge while you make the cake.
+Place in the fridge while you make the muffins.

 • Preheat the oven to 425° F and line a 12 cup muffin tip with muffin liners.